stevenjlho/leetcode/solutions/55. Jump Game/README.md

  * @return {boolean}
  */
 var canJump = function (nums) {
-  // Initialize the last position to the last index of the array. let lastPosition = nums.length - 1;
+  // Initialize lastPosition with the last index of the array let lastPosition = nums.length - 1;

-  // Iterate backward from the second-to-last element to the start. for (let i = nums.length - 2; i >= 0; i--) {
+  // Iterate backwards from the second last element to the start of the array for (let i = nums.length - 2; i >= 0; i--) {
-    // Check if the current index can reach or surpass the last reachable position. if (i + nums[i] >= lastPosition) {
+    // Check if the current position can jump to or beyond the last reachable position if (i + nums[i] >= lastPosition) {
-      // If so, update the last reachable position to the current index. lastPosition = i;
+      // Update lastPosition to the current index if it's reachable lastPosition = i;
     }
   }

-  // If the last reachable position is 0 or less, the end is reachable from the start. return lastPosition <= 0;
+  // If lastPosition has reached the start of the array, the end is reachable return lastPosition === 0;
 };
 ```